White Deer Plain (film): Plot

 In 1927, the police seek to arrest Hei Wa and Zhaopeng.
 They escape but Hei Wa leaves Xiao-er behind.
 Lu Zilin tries to rape Xiao-er but is interrupted by what they believe to be Hei Wa calling out the distance.
 Hei Wa returns and is captured by the villagers.
 They decide to punish Hei Wa and Xiao-er by whipping.
 Xiaowen had to carry out the punishment.
 Hei Wa is allowed to escape (from the police).
 Lu Zilin then suggest to Xiao-er that the Bai family is source for all their misfortunes.
 He proposes that Xiao-er take revenge through Xiaowen.
 Xiao-er then seduces Xiaowen.
 Xiaowen would visit Xiao-er regularly and they are caught by Juaxian.
 Juaxian punishes Xiaowen by whipping him at the ancestral hall.
 Xiaowen decides to stay with Xiao-er.
 They become opium addicts and become destitute.
 When the famine hits White Deer Plain they are desperate for food.
 Xiaowen sees a recruiting line for the CCP and decide to enroll.
 He asks to bring the money he is given home to Xiao-er but is denied.
 They do not let him leave and he is taken away.
 Lu San sees him and tries to help but he is beaten by the CCP soldiers.
 Xiaowen gives Lu San the money he was given for Xiao-er.

 Lu San visits Xiao-er and gives her food.
 He kills her and causes the building she lived in to collapse.
 Lu Zilin is arrested by the police for being an official as he is wanted by the current government.

 Hei Wa returns to White Deer Plain and is now the leader of a gang.
 He wants retribution for Xiao-er and threatens Juaxian with a knife.
 Juaxian tells him he did not kill Xiao-er.
 Hei Wa's father Lu San interrupts.
 Lu San admits to killing Xiao-er and said she was the cause of their ruin.
 Hei Wa spares his father and beats Juaxian before leaving.

-Later Hei Wa finds that Lu San has hung himself.
+Later Hei Wa finds that Lu San has hanged himself.